kristinepetrosyan/dsc-nosql-databases-quiz-onl01-dtsc-pt-012120/README.md

 ## Introduction

-In this lesson, yuo'll answer some common open-ended interview questions about NoSQL databases.
+In this lesson, you'll answer some common open-ended interview questions about NoSQL databases.

 ## Question 1